4ms/metamodule-docs-website/docs/using_rack.md

-# Using Metamodule with Rack
+# Using MetaModule with Rack

 __What is VCV Rack?__